Skip to content

 This column controls whether a run is executed or skipped.

-• Runs for which this column evaluates to something truthy (e.g. TRUE or 1) will be executed.
+• Runs for which this column evaluates to something truthy, such as TRUE or 1, are executed.

-• Runs for which this column evaluates to something falsy (e.g. FALSE or 0) will be skipped.
+• Runs for which this column evaluates to something falsy, such as FALSE or 0, are skipped.

 Group column